-The search tools on this page cover only patents from the United States.
-All are free unless otherwise noted.
+The search tools on this page are free to use unless otherwise noted.
+They are arranged by geographic/jurisdiction focus.

-The search tools on this page cover patents from individual countries or limited coalitions of countries.
+These search tools cover patents from individual countries or limited coalitions of countries.
 All are free unless otherwise noted.
 Be aware: some sites are best searched in their native language.
 Even when English translations are available, they are often automatically machine-generated and may contain errors or inconsistencies.

 A "patent family" can be defined as all patent equivalents for a single invention.
 All of the published patent applications from various countries and the subsequent granted patents on an invention are commonly referred to as patent equivalents.
 They are not “true equivalents” in that each country may have different regulations for filing and different interpretations of the invention.
 It may include multiple patents in some countries because of differences in patent laws.
 When applying for a U.S. patent, inventors will need to know of any “prior art” which includes similar foreign patents or patent equivalents.